IanKeen/IKAsyncable/README.md

 `delegate.resetOperations()` - This will reset all async operations causing them to start again `delegate.resetOperation(cell)` - This will reset the operation for the passed item and cause it to start again

+## Handling failure

+You can configure `IKAsyncable` operations to retry a given number of times before reporting failure.
+This can be adjusted by setting the `delegate.maxNumberOfFailures` property (the default is 3).
+If you want operations to retry indefinitely you can set `maxNumberOfFailures` to `IKAsyncOperationManager.UnlimitedRetries`

 ## The rest...

 This is written for Swift 1.2